railsuser2014/openobject-doc-book-en/4/4_13_Projects/4_13_Projects_productivity.rst

 *  *Car* : for tasks that you need to do on the move (such as going shopping, or going to the post office),

-*  *Travel* : for tasks that you can handle on the plane or in the train while you're doing travelling on business (tasks such as writing an article, or analyzing a new product),
+*  *Travel* : for tasks that you can handle on the plane or in the train while you are doing travelling on business (tasks such as writing an article, or analyzing a new product),

 *  *Home* : for tasks which have to happen at your private address (such as finding a cleaning contractor, or mowing the lawn).

-An employee / system user can create his or her own contexts using the menu :menuselection:`Project Management --> Configuration --> Time Management --> Contexts`.
+An employee / system user can create his or her own contexts using the menu :menuselection:`Project --> Configuration --> Tasks --> Contexts`.

 Timebox
 ^^^^^^^